- James Tam

 It suddenly occurred to me why Ah Wah read the Condor Heroes with such tireless dedication.

-Jin Yong offers an alternative reality in his novels, one in which the talents of the marginalised are appreciated and graciously rewarded.
-If I were treading water in Ah Wah’s raging jiang hu, struggling to keep my nose above water, I might also hallucinate parallels between the hostile forces in real life and wu xia stories.
+Jin Yong offers an alternative reality in his novels, one in which the talents of the marginalised are appreciated and generously rewarded.
+If I were treading water in Ah Wah’s raging jiang hu, struggling to keep my nose above water, I might also hallucinate connections between the hostile forces in real life and eventual justice in wu xia stories.
 Seeking hope and escape from literature is not a middle-class prerogative.

 Ah Wah gradually became curious rather than suspicious of me — someone who read, wrote and stretched in bed.
 He appeared to enjoy chatting with me in his taciturn way, but was never unduly enthusiastic or overly inquisitive about personal details.
 In spite of his characteristic insouciance which seemed deliberate at times, he never lowered his guard completely, or forgot where we were.